Cervical Screening Awareness Myth Busters with Philip Toozs-Hobson, Consultant Gynaecologis | News

-Cervical Screening Awareness Myth Busters with Philip Toozs-Hobson, Consultant Gynaecologis
+Cervical Screening Myth Busters with Philip Toozs-Hobson, Consultant Gynaecologist

 The drive to encourage women to attend their screening appointments is ongoing to increase attendance and empower women to seek medical assessment every three to five years.
-To reduce nervousness, women can request a chaperone to sit in with them during their screening and gather greater understanding around how screening can actually help you to prevent the worsening of conditions if abnormalities are detected.
-Whilst our hospital does not conduct cervical screening, our services support those who have been found to have abnormalities.
+To reduce nervousness, women can request a chaperone to sit in with them during their screening and gather a greater understanding of how screening can help prevent the worsening of conditions if abnormalities are detected.
+Whilst our hospital does not conduct cervical screening, our services support those found to have abnormalities.

 Myth #1 – Cervical screening is painful.